- Sascha Hooker (2013), SOI, Professor (BEDI Chair)

 - To embed transparency and fairness in all School practices

-- To raise awareness of equality and diversity issues across all protected characteristics1
+- To raise awareness of equality, diversity and inclusion issues across all protected characteristics1

 - To celebrate our successes, particularly for underrepresented groups